okta/okta-sdk-java/MIGRATING.md

 This SDK uses semantic versioning and follows Okta's [library version policy](https://developer.okta.com/code/library-versions/).
 In short, we do not make breaking changes unless the major version changes!

+## Migrating from 8.x.x to 9.0.0-beta

+Version 9.0.0 contains models generated out of the v3 spec of Open API for Okta.

+Below are the changes that comes with this v3 spec code regeneration:
+- All resources have been grouped in a common root package `com.okta.sdk.resource`.
+- All operations have moved to the `com.okta.sdk.client.Client` object.
+This means that, all API operations including CRUD operations will have to be invoked on the `Client` object.

+Note that 9.0.0 is still in beta status and will evolve to a stable release soon.

 ## Migrating from 7.x.x to 8.0.0

 Version 8.0.0 of this SDK introduces few breaking changes from previous versions.